-Laura Burget is a Finalist for the 2020 RBC Canadian Women Entrepreneur Awards in the Women’s Entrepreneurship Knowledge Hub Micro-Business Award category.
+Laura Burget is the recipient of a 2020 RBC Canadian Women Entrepreneur Award in the Women’s Entrepreneurship Knowledge Hub Micro-Business Award category.
 As a life-long supporter of businesses with high ethical standards, her journey into entrepreneurship began at the ripe age of 9 when she sold handmade crafts and jewelry at her elementary school to raise money for endangered animals.
 Now, as the co-founder of Three Ships, she develops natural and effective alternatives to every-day beauty products.

 My first job ever was… as a lifeguard at the local YMCA.

 I decided to be an entrepreneur because… I love the creativity, excitement and risk that comes along with being an entrepreneur.
 I thrive in fast-paced environments and get bored really easily.
 Being an entrepreneur means that no day is ever the same!

 My proudest accomplishment is… launching Three Ships with just $4,000 and zero connections.
 At the time, it was all that we had to work with and so we didn’t see this as making us an underdog.
 Looking back though, I realize how uncommon it is to build a 7 figure business from nothing, and I’m extremely proud of the brand we’ve built and the impact that we have had in just 3 short years.